Kharmaska/P3_McGyver_Maze/README.md

 Otherwise the guardian will kill you and you will have to restart the game with the command above.

 ![Game Window MacGyver Lost](/assets/gameCaptureLost.JPG "Game Window MacGyver")

+#### 5 P.S
+>The assets used for this mini game are under a WTFPL license from http://jessefreeman.com/